FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Install-DreamBooth-Extension-On-RunPod.md

 while (n<1):
 ```

-Then download auto installer posted on Patreon or follow below steps
+Then download auto installer posted on Patreon (install.sh - upload to workspace) or follow below steps

 Auto installer script on Patreon :